trmish/Get-LogonHistory-mult/README.md

 Get-LogonHistory-mult
 =====================

+Gets recent logons/logouts from the Windows Security Log on the local machine, and outputs them as custom PowerShell objects to csv file.

 This is remake script of user Craig Meinschein https://github.com/pfaffle Get-LogonHistory.ps1

 His scpirt was very helpful for me.
 I added some new feautures for our customer expectations: